Number of pages: 100 | Report Format: PDF | Published date: 10 February, 2023

 2020 |

-According to the deep-dive market assessment study by Growth+ Reports, the global human liver model market was valued at US$ 1.39 billion in 2021 and is expected to witness a CAGR of 12.4% during the forecast period from 2022 to 2030.
+According to the deep-dive market assessment study by Growth Plus Reports, the global human liver model market was valued at US$ 1.39 billion in 2021 and is expected to register a revenue CAGR of 12.4% to reach US$ 3.98 billion by 2030.

-The liver is a crucial organ that carries out several crucial body processes, including bile generation for digestion, protein synthesis, blood clotting factor synthesis, glucose storage in the form of glycogen, and detoxifying chemicals & metabolizing drugs.
+The liver is a crucial organ that carries out several crucial body processes, including bile generation for digestion, protein synthesis, blood clotting factor synthesis, glucose storage in the form of glycogen, and detoxifying chemicals and metabolizing drugs.
 A human liver model is a structure used to examine the toxicity of a medicine that can lead to liver failure and other liver illnesses.
-It allows a better understanding of liver illness and the complicated spatial linkages of the liver's internal structure.
+It allows a better understanding of liver illness and the complicated spatial linkages of the liver’s internal structure.
 Advanced liver models are mini-organs or organoids that are designed to mimic human liver physiology, architecture, and functions from the molecular layer up.
 The development of these live models is a novel field of study that has the potential to replace animal models.
-The human liver model is used to assess the toxicity of novel medications on the liver.

 [6857857]

-Human liver modeling is a trending industry with high popularity among researchers & scientists and is expected to illustrate enormous growth during the projected period.
+Human liver modeling is a trending industry with high popularity among researchers and scientists and is expected to illustrate enormous revenue growth during the projected period.
 Liver models are created by developing a virtual environment from single fetal progenitor liver cells.
-Continuous growth in the prevalence of diseases such as cancer and non-alcoholic fatty liver diseases and increased research into developing novel treatments are some of the key factors driving the demand for liver models.
+Continuous increase in the prevalence of diseases such as cancer and non-alcoholic fatty liver diseases and rise in the research to develop novel treatments are some of the key factors driving the demand for liver models.
 Liver disease is one of the major causes of death globally.
 Around 1.5 million annual deaths were reported in 2017 due to a lack of medical treatment and transplantable organs.
-The market growth can also be mostly ascribed to increased healthcare research & development (pre-clinical and clinical research), and breakthroughs in organ printing technology.
+The market revenue growth can also be ascribed to increase in healthcare research and development (preclinical and clinical research) and breakthroughs in organ printing technology.

 Human Liver Model Market by Type